bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 ## Summary

-Now, we have a basic Channel that can be used for mutlithreaded synchronization in cpp:
+Now, we have a basic Channel that can be used for mutli-threaded synchronization in cpp:

 - We gradually built up the synchronization, and then introduced additional components
 - Condition variables and mutex used together implements the synchronization machinery behind the scene in our channel
 - Through the use of `r-value` references and `std::move`, we ensure that our channel does not copy by value and is extremely performant.
-We also enforce "ownership" of the data to be single owner in our implementation, thereby supressing data races and other multithreading bugs.
+ We also enforce "ownership" of the data to be single owner in our implementation, thereby suppressing data races and other multi-threading bugs.

 In the next part, we will explore how to implement other components of Go channel, i.e. range for loops and fixed size channels.